 Our instructor Paul taught 21 private MIM and Azure AD training courses to IT teams at organizations in Europe and North America in 2019 – and 94% of students rated him as excellent.
-Here he gives an instructor’s perspective, and why he enjoys private training.
+Why does he particularly enjoy private training?

 Since I became a trainer at Oxford Computer Training in 2010, I’ve taught our Microsoft Identity Manager (MIM) and Azure AD training courses to many hundreds of IT professionals from across the world – both on public courses in our UK and US classrooms, and through private on-site courses.
 There’s never a dull moment!

 I particularly enjoy training IT teams privately, and 2019 was a bumper year.
 I visited customers in the UK, US, Canada, US Virgin Islands, Germany, and Ireland, and some team members attended the training via Teams/Skype.

 On public courses it is essential I cover all the course content module by module, and to the letter.
 But private courses all have a different flavour – and I’m delighted many more are already in my calendar for 2020!

 Last week, teaching my first private course of 2020, Team Lead Alex in Canada said:

 A private course seems like a better experience as you can have open discussions about your current implementation or plans.